ianalderman/AzureDiskAudit/README.md

 # AzureDiskAudit

 ***Note for this version of the script you will need to have run login-azurermaccount first.
-It also only covers Resource Manager VMs.
-Finally the orphan unmanaged disk check assumes disks are in a container called vhd not always valid!***
+It also only covers Resource Manager VMs.***

 Audits Azure Managed and Unmanaged Disks